blue-sky-r/mpv/scripts/README.md

 ### [OSD Clock](osd-clock.lua)

 Periodically shows OSD clock with many configurable options:
-* interval ... how often to show OSD clock, either seconds or human friendly format like '1h 33m 5s' is supported
+* interval ... how often to show OSD clock, either seconds or human friendly format like '1h 33m 5s' is supported (default '15m')
-* format   ... date format string
+* format   ... date format string (default "%H:%M")
-* duration ... how long [in seconds] OSD stays, fractional values supported
+* duration ... how long [in seconds] OSD stays, fractional values supported (default 1.2)
-* key      ... to bind showing OSD clock on request (false for no binding)
+* key      ... to bind showing OSD clock on request (false for no binding; default 'h')
-* name     ... symbolic name (can be used in input.conf, see mpv doc for details)
+* name     ... symbolic name (can be used in input.conf, see mpv doc for details; default 'show-clock')

+There is an implemented logic to start nicely at interval boundary, for example:

+    interval='10m' wil dipslay OSD clock at 10,20,30,40,50,00 interval='15m' wil dipslay OSD clock at 15,30,45,00

 Files:
 * [osd-clock.lua](osd-clock.lua) - Lua script
 * [osd-clock.conf](osd-clock.conf) - default config as template for user config